Use of public transportation (subway, ferry). Walking up to 8 miles throughout the day.

 We’ll have vouchers for lunch at the Statue of Liberty cafeteria on Liberty Island.

-Next, it’s on to Ellis Island.
+At your own pace, it’s on to Ellis Island.
 From 1892 when the immigration station opened until it closed in 1954, more than 12 million people coming to America passed through Ellis Island.
 This was their “golden door” to new lives.
 Today, the descendants of these immigrants make up almost half of all Americans.
 The Ellis Island National Museum of Immigration tells the story of where people came from and what their experience was like.
-Many went first from Ellis Island to the Lower East Side of Manhattan, at one time the most densely populated neighborhood on earth.
-The museum includes numerous exhibits, an included audio guide, NPS Ranger-led walks, a documentary film and the family research center where you may choose to look up the historical documents that pertain to your family’s history through Ellis Island.
-We’ll reconvene with our Group Leader mid-afternoon for a stroll through the Financial District, the oldest inhabited part of the island.
-A subway ride will take us to Little Italy for dinner.
+We all came from somewhere.
+This is a chance to learn more about your own family heritage at the genealogy center (small additional fee.)
+We’ll meet on the front steps of The Ellis Island Museum to take the ferry back to Manhattan as a group.
+Arriving back on Manhattan Island, we’ll explore the oldest inhabited area of the city and learn about some of New York's ties to the American Revolution.
+Then, we’ll follow in the footsteps of immigrants, many of whom went first from Ellis Island to the Lower East Side of Manhattan, at one time the most densely populated neighborhood on earth.
+The Lower East Side is today home to New York's Chinatown and Little Italy.

 At a restaurant in Little Italy, we’ll order plated meals from a select menu with beverages choices of soda, coffee, tea, water; other beverages available for purchase.